 J.R.
 Howard Hall

 Todd Lochner teaches undergraduate courses in Constitutional Law, Civil Liberties, Introduction to American Politics, and Law, Lawyers and Society.
 He also teaches a joint undergraduate-law school course on Election Law at Northwestern School of Law, where he is a Research Fellow.
 He is Prelaw Advisor to the College, and his articles appear in Law & Policy, Regulation & Governance, Election Law Journal, and Justice System Journal, among others.
-He enjoys spending time with his wife Suzanna watching Game of Thrones and Modern Family.
+He enjoys spending time with his wife Suzanna watching Game of Thrones, Archer, Parks & Recreation and the Blacklist.